Auction-Based Online Policy Adaptation for Evolving Objectives: Learning Local Policies in Markov Bidding Games.

+In the practical implementation, we use a discrete bid space rather than the continuous interval in the~\allpay~mechanism.
+Each policy selects its bid from a small finite set of levels, so the bid can be represented as an additional categorical action and trained with the same PPO machinery as the environment action.
+This discretization is sufficient in our experiments: the bid-level ablation in~\Cref{fig:gridworld-bid-upper-bound} shows that only a small number of levels is needed for effective coordination.

-Additionally, to cope with varying number of objectives and varying number of players in the resulting Markov game, we employ the \textit{attention pooling} architecture to compress any number of objectives into a fixed-sized embedding.
-This design enables the agent to operate with an arbitrary number of policies (i.e., objectives) at deployment time.
-Each objective information vector is first processed by a fully connected neural network to produce a target embedding.
-These embeddings are then aggregated through a weighted sum, where the weights are computed by taking the dot product between each embedding and a learned query vector.
-This attention mechanism produces a fixed-dimensional representation that summarizes the set of objectives while allowing the model to adapt to varying objective counts.
+Additionally, to cope with varying number of objectives we employ the \textit{attention pooling} architecture to compress any number of objectives into a fixed-sized embedding~\citep{zaheer2017deep,lee2019set}.
+This design enables the agent to operate with an arbitrary number of policies (i.e., objectives) at deployment time and extract useful information from the global state.
+Formally, the attention pooling module is a permutation-invariant map $\textsf{AP}: \bigcup_{m \geq 1}(\mathbb{R}^{d_z})^m \to \mathbb{R}^{d_h}$ from a variable-size collection of objective vectors to a fixed-dimensional embedding.
+Let $(z_1,\ldots,z_m)$ represent the current state of the system, where $z_j$ denotes the information vector for objective $j$; for example, $z_j$ may encode the position of a target.
+Each objective information vector is first processed by a fully connected neural network $f_\psi$ to produce an embedding $h_j = f_\psi(z_j)$.
+Given a learned query vector $q$, we compute attention weights and the pooled embedding as $ \alpha_j = \sfrac{\exp(q^\top h_j)} {\sum_{\ell=1}^{m} \exp(q^\top h_\ell)}, $ and $ h_{\mathrm{pool}} = \sum_{j=1}^{m} \alpha_j h_j $.
+The final embedding produced by the module is $\textsf{AP}(z_1,\ldots,z_m)=h_{\mathrm{pool}}$.
+Each local policy has its own attention pooling module.
+The attention-pooling parameters are trained jointly with the rest of the policy network during PPO.
+This attention mechanism produces a fixed-dimensional representation that summarizes the varying set of objectives.